Students working together in a lab

 Please note:

-*The English language entry requirements stated are for information regarding entry to the course.
+*The English language entry requirements stated are for information regarding entry to the programme.
 If you require a UK visa to study, depending on the type of visa you need, the English language requirements and valid English tests to satisfy the UK visa criteria may differ.

 If you are applying to study in the UK under the Student visa route it may be necessary for you to submit a Secure English Language Test (SELT) as part of your visa application.